 - Lead instructor Juan Pons has conducted photo workshops in Yellowstone for the past 16 years and knows the park extremely well.
 He understands animal behavior and how best to find the wildlife!

 - Transportation is provided in private snowcoach and SUV's where every participant gets their own door and window.
 Workshop is capped at 6 participants and 2 instructors for plenty of individual attention.

 - The workshop is all-inclusive with lodging, meals, and ground transportation included.

 - You will learn lots of new photography skills while in the field along with post-processing and image critique sessions in the evening.

 The exact itinerary will be kept flexible to account for the weather and current conditions in the park.
 We will optimize our time for the best possible photography.

-- Day 4 (Feb 1): Today we travel via private snow coach along the Madison River looking for wildlife and scenic photo ops.
-Most snowcoach tours will pack 14+ people into one vehicle, but we will be comfortable with only 6 workshop participants.
+- Day 4: Today we travel via private snow coach along the Madison River looking for wildlife and scenic photo ops.
+Most snowcoach tours will pack 14+ people into one vehicle, but we will be comfortable with only 6 workshop participants, and two snowcoaches.
 This way we have plenty of room for gear, warm clothes, and quick exit/entry for our photo ops.
-Scenic viewpoints abound and we'll end the day with sunset at Old Faithful.
+Scenic viewpoints abound.
 We'll stay out after dark for some night photography too!

-- Day 5 (Feb 2): We continue our journey via private snowcoach deep into the interior of Yellowstone, visiting West Thumb Geyser and Hayden Valley.
-Overnight at Old Faithful.
+- Day 5: We continue our journey via private snowcoach deep into the interior of Yellowstone, visiting West Thumb Geyser and Hayden Valley.